Special Circumstances

 What is a dependency override for unusual circumstances?

 Students who have an adverse family situation may qualify for a dependency override due to their unusual circumstances.
-To qualify, students must be able to document that all financial and emotional contact with their parents has been severed because of an adverse home situation.
+To qualify, students must document that all financial and emotional contact with their parents has been severed due to an adverse relationship.

-Examples of circumstances that may qualify for a dependency override for unusual circumstances include:
+Examples of circumstances that may qualify for a dependency override include:

 - Unsafe home environment